Cynthia Hawkins

 BIOGRAPHY

 Cynthia Hawkins (b.
-1950, Queens, New York) lives and works in Rochester, New York.
+1950, Queens, New York) lives and works in Poughkeepsie, New York.
 She received a BA in painting from the Queens College, City University of New York, an MFA from Maryland Institute College of Art, and a doctorate in American Studies from the University of Buffalo, SUNY with a dissertation titled, ‘African American Agency and the Art Object, 1868-1917’.
 Informed by her work as a historian and curator, her art practice wrestles with the history of abstraction across the 20th century, embracing formal reinvention as a fundamental task of painting.
 Collapsing distinct strategies of painting into a single composition, she builds up layers as distinct planar realities, which are then revealed through breaks or transparencies in their over-painting.

 Hawkins participated in the burgeoning black-owned gallery scene of New York’s 1970s and 80s.
-Her solo exhibitions include Cynthia Hawkins, Just Above Midtown, New York (1981); Cynthia Hawkins, Frances Wolfson Art Center, Miami (1986); New Works: The Currency of Meaning, Cinque Gallery, New York (1989); Selected Works: 1990–1996, Queens College Art Center (1997); Clusters: Stellar and Earthly, Buffalo Science Museum, Buffalo (2009); Natural Things, 1996–99, STARS, Los Angeles (2022); and Gwynfor’s Soup, or the Proximity of Matter, Ortuzar Projects, New York (2023).
+Solo exhibitions include Cynthia Hawkins, Just Above Midtown, New York (1981); Cynthia Hawkins, Frances Wolfson Art Center, Miami (1986); New Works: The Currency of Meaning, Cinque Gallery, New York (1989); Selected Works: 1990–1996, Queens College Art Center (1997); Clusters: Stellar and Earthly, Buffalo Science Museum, Buffalo (2009); Natural Things, 1996–99, STARS, Los Angeles (2022); Gwynfor’s Soup, or the Proximity of Matter, Ortuzar Projects, New York (2023); Maps Necessary for a Walk in 4D, STARS, Los Angeles (2024) and Wander/Wonder: Maps Necessary for a Walk in 4D, kauffmann repetto, Milan (2024); Maps Necessary for a Walk in 4D, Paula Cooper, New York and Maps Necessary for a Walk in 4D: Chapter 4, Hollybush Gardens, London (2025).
+Hawkins is included in the 36th Bienal de São Paulo Not All Travellers Walk Roads and From the Studio: Fifty-Eight Years of Artists in Residence at the Studio Museum in Harlem, New York (2025).

 Download CV